nicoloceneda/QR-HFDTD-RNN/README.md

 db.create_pgpass_file()
 ```

 This will require to enter the WRDS username and password only at the first login.
-Once this file is created, to connect to WRDS, it is sufficient to run the followin code:
+Once this file is created, it is sufficient to run the followin code to establish a connection to WRDS:

 ```
-Establish a connection to WRDS (from Python Console):
+# Establish a connection to WRDS (from Python Console):

 import wrds
 db = wrds.Connection(wrds_username='your_username')
 ```

-The connection will be automatically established without the need to re-enter the WRDS username and password.
+The connection will be automatically established without needing to re-enter the WRDS username and password.